martinthomson/train-protocol/draft-thomson-train-protocol.md

 signaled rate limit.

 Endpoints cannot assume that a signaled rate limit is achievable if congestion signals indicate otherwise.
+Congestion could be experienced at a different point on the network path than the network element that indicates a rate limit.
-That is, endpoints need to respect the send rate constraints that are set by a congestion controller.
+Therefore, endpoints need to respect the send rate constraints that are set by a congestion controller.

 ## On Path Signal